Last Updated: 24/06/2021

 With all this current interest, there’s no better time to talk about what VeChain (VET) wallet you should use.

 Before we start, please note that VeChain is no longer an ERC-20 token and therefore cannot be stored using an Ethereum address.
-Please ensure any independent research you do is up to date (like this article).
+Please ensure any independent research you do is up to date.

 We’ll get going with desktop and mobile options.
-At this time, the leading two ‘multi-tool’ wallets we support in this category (Jaxx and Exodus) do not offer VET storage; however, keep an eye on our site or Twitter for any updates.
+At this time, Jaxx Liberty does not offer VET storage; however, keep an eye on our site or Twitter for any updates.
+Exodus, however, does!
+So if you already have Exodus installed, that could be a great option.

 The Best Desktop & Mobile VeChain (VET) Wallet Option

 One of the most trusted platforms for storing VeChain for both mobile and desktop is Atomic Wallet.
-This wallet works on Mac OS, Windows, iOS and Android.
+This wallet works on Mac OS, Windows, Ubuntu, Debian, Fedora, iOS and Android.

-Let’s go ahead and set this up on Mac OS.
+Let’s go ahead and set this up on Mac OS (the process is very similar on the other platforms too).
 As always, get a pen and paper ready as we’re going to be writing down our passphrase soon.

-Follow this link, and you will see this page.
+Follow this link, and you will see this page (or very similar).

 From here click ‘download’ in the top right corner, then click on your operating system.

-You will be prompted to sign up to their newsletter per below.
+You will be prompted to sign up for their newsletter as below.
 This newsletter is always handy for keeping up to date with any critical updates (I would suggest creating a separate folder in your emails for this).
 If you’re not keen on that, click the X in the top right corner.

 Your download should now be complete, and on a Mac, the following should pop up on your screen if it doesn’t check your downloads folder (the process for Windows is very similar).